Paris restaurant busted with over 110 diners despite lockdown | DW | 10.04.2021

 "Guests fined for failing to respect applicable health measures," police said, adding that they arrested the event organizer and the restaurant manager.

-In recent weeks, local media reported that several underground restaurants were hosting wealthy people for a pre-COVID dining experience as France battles a rise of coronavirus infections.
+In recent weeks, local media have reported that several underground restaurants were hosting wealthy people for a pre-pandemic dining experience as France battles a rise of coronavirus infections.

-In a separate incident, police handed another 62 people a €135 fine each ($160) over a lunch gathering in Saint-Ouen, just outside Paris, broadcaster BFMTV reported.
+In a separate incident, police handed another 62 people a €135 fine each ($160) for a lunch gathering in Saint-Ouen, just outside Paris, the broadcaster BFMTV reported.

 Police said they also arrested the manager of that restaurant.

-Businessmen and lawyers were among dozens who accessed the underground restaurant through an entrance of a residence protected by a code, according to BFMTV.
+Businessmen and lawyers were among dozens who went to the underground restaurant via an entrance of a residence protected by a code, according to BFMTV.

 TV channel M6 had aired footage showing a party at a high-end venue with attendees not following social distancing rules or wearing masks.

-Prosecutors said they aimed to identify the organizers and participants and determine if the party was indeed held during lockdown.
+Prosecutors said they aimed to identify the organizers and participants and determine whether the party was indeed held during lockdown.

 Chalencon claimed that his luxury Palais Vivienne venue in central Paris had organized several dinners that some ministers attended.
 His lawyers later told AFP news agency that he was "joking."